pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 This is validated by the law of noncontradiction.
 Note that the law of excluded middle does not state that A is either B or ¬B, where B is some particular.
 Assuming A and B are not identical, ¬A includes B but extends beyond it to include everything except A.

 ## Validation by reaffirmation through denial
 The laws of logic, i.e. the law of identity and its corollaries, are presupposed by any and every thought and action.
 To deny these laws presupposes their validity, i.e. any supposed refutation of these laws is forced to count on their validity, thereby becoming self-refuting.
-For example, the concept of “proof” rests on the validity of logic; you cannot “prove” the validity of logic, as logic is what makes proof possible.
+For example, the concept of "proof" rests on the validity of logic; you cannot "prove" the validity of logic, as logic is what makes proof possible.
 However, this very fact validates logic, i.e. shows that logic corresponds to reality.

 Validation is the process of showing that an idea corresponds to reality.
 Proof is a kind of validation that uses logic.